Why are humans so disconnected from Earth?

 Then the magic really happens when we connect with the ground (walking barefoot, swimming, using a grounding mat, etc) as these free electrons start trickling through your body.
 The logical explanation for the anti-inflammatory effects is that grounding the body allows negatively charged antioxidant electrons from the Earth to enter the body and neutralize positively charged free radicals at sites of inflammation.
 Through this mechanism, every part of the body balances with the electrical potential of the Earth, therefore stabilizing the electrical environment of all organs, tissues, and cells.

 This is a no brainer, just take your shoes off and walk or stand on the grass or sand, or go into the sea, and let the electrons do the rest.
 It’s free, relaxing and hugely beneficial to your health.

 If you are far from nature, invest in some grounding equipment and enjoy the same benefits.

-Like many millions of people around the world, I am now at home on coronavirus ( COVID 19 ) lockdown.
+Like many millions of people around the world, I am now at home on coronavirus ( COVID 19 ) lockdown, dedicating this precious time to my online business.
 But rest assured that when this is over, I will run to the beach and jump into the ocean to feel my connection with this beautiful blue planet and absorb all these free electrons into my body.
 Earthing & grounding are both on my list of habits, tricks, and practises, that will keep me happy, healthy and fulfilled until my 100th birthday.